Immunoglobulin E (IgE) Definition

 - IgE is a glycoprotein produced as a monomeric antibody with two identical heavy chains of the epsilon (ε) class, and two identical Ig light chains.
 The epsilon (ε) heavy chain has a high (12%) carbohydrate content.

-- The structure has two identical antigen binding areas consisting of both light and heavy chains and a valency of 2.
+- The structure has two identical antigen-binding areas consisting of both light and heavy chains and valency of 2.

 - Heavy and light chains have variable regions on their most N terminal ends.

 - Heavy and light chains are subdivided into variable and constant regions.
 In addition to the disulfide bonds linking the chains together, there are intrachain disulfide links that divide each chain into areas called domains.